-The seeds of the berries are what are generally referred to as Coffee Beans.
+The berries’ seeds are generally referred to as Coffee Beans.
 These beans are roasted before being ground into fine granules.

-The two most popular species of Coffea are Coffea Arabica and Coffea Canephora (commonly referred to as Coffea Robusta).
+The two most popular Coffee species are Coffea Arabica and Coffea Canephora (commonly referred to as Coffea Robusta).

 |Smooth taste||Bitter taste|